dariocazas/howto-debezium-to-snowflake/services/README.md

 - **sink_connect**: Kafka connect worker node, provided by confluent.
 I include the installation of snowflake connector plugin

 ![Docker compose info](docker-compose.png)

-### Credentials folder

-The `credentials` folder store the public and private keys used in `sink_connect` to upload data to Snowflake.
-Review the [README](./credentials/README.md) inside of this folder to configure your Snowflake account.

 ### Access to containers